kyleshevlin/set-utils/README.md

 # set-utils

-Just a set of set utility functions
+Just a set of set utility functions.
+Oh, and they're typesafe.

 ## API